-Figure 1.6.5.2 Road type Day type
+Figure 1.6.5.2 Road type -Day type

 By selecting on one of the vehicles (Figure 1.6.5.2) in the Vehicles combo box in the left hand corner, one can fill in the hourly traffic variations in the text area.
-Please note that the figures are relative, i.e. they will be normalized as described in 1.3.3 Dynamic Emission: Formula for Time Variation.
+Please note that the figures are relative, i.e. they will be normalized .